-- A female worker who is pregnant is allowed to take the following holidays: - i.
-Six weeks before the expected date of confinement on the woman's request (or 14 weeks in the case of multiple fetuses) - ii.
-Eight weeks after childbirth as the period when the employer shall not have the woman work (She may work if she has so requested after six weeks have passed since childbirth, and a doctor has accepted her working have no adverse effect on her.)
+- A company shall not have a female worker work on the following period: - 6 weeks before the expected date of delivery on the woman's request, (or 14 weeks in the case of multiple fetuses) - 8 weeks after childbirth (this does not prevent an employer from having a woman who is at least 6 weeks postpartum work, if she requests to, in operations that a doctor has approved as having no adverse effect on her.)

-(3) Childcare leave
+(3) Childcare Leave

-- Until the child becomes one year old (up to two years in certain cases), male and female workers can take childcare leave. - Employers are prohibited to do the following (this applies to companies receiving dispatched workers) - i.
-Refusing an application for childcare leave - ii.
-Treating workers in a disadvantageous manner such as dismissal due to their application for childcare leave
+- Until the child becomes one year old (up to until two years old in certain cases), male and female workers can take Childcare Leave.
+Childcare Leave can be taken by dividing into twice. - Parental Leave refers to male and female workers taking four-week childcare leave within eight weeks after birth of a child.
+Other than Childcare Leave, Parental Leave can be taken by dividing into twice. - Employers are prohibited to do the following (this applies to companies receiving dispatched workers) - Refusing an application for Childcare Leave/Parental Leave. - Treating workers in a disadvantageous manner such as dismissal due to their application for Childcare Leave/Parental Leave.

-(4) Family care leave
+(4) Caregiver Leave

-- A worker can take family care leave (Childcare and Family Care Leave Act) - i.
-This is a leave in order to provide nursing care to a family member in a condition that requires caregiving. - ii.
-Family care leave can be divided up to three times within a period not exceeding 93 days in total per each family member - Employers are prohibited to do the following (this applies to companies receiving dispatched workers) - i.
-Refusing an application for family care leave - ii.
-Treating workers in a disadvantageous manner such as dismissal of workers due to their application for family care leave https://www.mhlw.go.jp/kouseiroudoushou/shozaiannai/roudoukyoku/index.html
+- A worker can take Caregiver Leave (Act on Childcare Leave/Caregiver Leave) - This is a leave in order to provide caregiving to an applicable family member requiring caregiving. - Caregiver Leave can be taken in up to three periods, not to exceed 93 days in total per applicable family member - Employers are prohibited to do the following (this applies to companies receiving dispatched workers) - Refusing an application for Caregiver Leave - Treating workers in a disadvantageous manner such as dismissal of workers due to their application for Caregiver Leave